When I started I had only a vague idea of what I want: I wasn’t happy with how my 1on1s look like and I wanted to improve them.

 Setting goals for the soft skills

 After I wrote down my first version of the goal I got stuck for a longer while.
 I hit the problem of “how do you go about goals for soft skills?”.
 There is an obvious difference between such goals and easily-measurable ones (e.g. “I want to be able to do 20 pull-ups”).
 How do you express and measure them?
-Can I have something like SMART goal for my soft-skills improvement attempts?
+Can I have something like

 After some googling I decided to follow the approach suggested by Eileen Azzara in her brilliant article: “SMART Goal Examples for Developing Leadership Competencies”.